windirstat/windirstat/README.md

 The recommended way to install WinDirStat is with a package manager, which also makes future updates easier:

+* Install from the [Microsoft Store](https://apps.microsoft.com/detail/9ph1gl95p3wf) for Store-managed installation and updates
 * Install with `winget install -e --id WinDirStat.WinDirStat` (or use `winget upgrade` later)
 * Install with `choco install windirstat` (or use `choco upgrade windirstat` later)
 * Install with `scoop install extras/windirstat` (requires `scoop bucket add extras`)